rswarn01/Bird_vision/README.md

   1. Create, read, update, and delete (CRUD) operations for products
   2. User registration and JWT-based authentication
   3. Swagger documentation for API exploration
+  4. We've added pagination and set default_limit to 10 and max_limit to 100, meaning by default 10 records will be shown per page, and maximum 100 records can be shown per page.

 Setup:
   1. Clone the Repository: Copy code : git clone https://github.com/your-username/project-name.git